flutter/news_toolkit/README.md

 ### Twitter Authentication:

-- Create a project and app in the [Twitter developer portal](https://developer.twitter.com/) - both can have the same name like "Google News Template".
+- Create a project and app in the [Twitter developer portal](https://developer.twitter.com/) - both can have the same name like "Flutter News Toolkit".
 Save the API key and secret when creating an app and share these secrets with your developer team.
 - Enable OAuth 2.0 authentication by setting "yourapp://" as the callback URI and "Native app" as the type of the app.
 - In [Twitter products](https://developer.twitter.com/en/portal/products), make sure to have the Twitter API v2 enabled with "Elevated" access - otherwise Twitter authentication is not going to work.
 	- You may need to fill out a form to apply for “Elevated” access.